ochocast/ochocast/localKeycloak/README.md

 docker-compose up -d
 ```

+The deployent is the same in local and in public.

 Once the container is running, you can connect to Keycloak by visiting http://localhost:8080 in your web browser.

 ## Creating a Realm